 Increase your QOF income

-Ardens includes clinical reports on SystmOne to help increase your QOF income.
+Ardens includes reports on SystmOne to help increase your QOF income.
 Practices who use this frequently can increase their income by £3,000 a year and more.
+All of this can be done on Ardens Manager.

 Examples of reports